vilmarjet/global_maxKcut/README.md

     b) The bb_mkc_run can receive in the first argument the path for instance test.
 Thus, the file_name set in ProblemParameters.txt will be disconsidered.

         $ ./bb_mkc_run ./resource/instance4.txt

+        the ./resource/instance4.txt  can be changed to path of folder where you set your graph instances.

     c) The application can also receive as arguments the number of partions.
 Thus, partition_number will be disconsidered.